Frequently Asked Questions

 Xavier residents will find temporary parking around Xavier Hall for Move-in.

 We ask that you ship items so that they arrive no earlier than 10 days before you move in.
-Please understand that Mailing Services and our Front Desks receive many package during move in.
+Please understand that Mailing Services and our Front Desks receive many packages during move in.
 Your patience is appreciated as we process mail/packages as quickly as we can.
+To find your on-campus housing address, go to the webpage for your specific residence hall.

-• Dorm Room Movers - will pick up at your residence halls.
+• Dorm Room Movers: This business will pick up at your residence hall.
 Storage pricing is per box or non-boxed item per quarter.
-Visit their website or call (888)769-3676.
+Visit their website or call 1-888-769-3676.

-• Urban Storage on Madison - a nearby storage option right at the edge of campus.
-Visit their website or give them a call at (206) 973-2459.
+• Urban Storage on Madison: This nearby storage option is right at the edge of campus.
+Visit their website or call them at 1-206-973-2459.

 Rooms